Dash-Kit/dash-kit-control-panel/README.md

 It is possible to setup Control Panel with regards to your own needs.
 It requires to prepare ```SettingsProvider``` class that extends ```ControlPanelSettingsClass``` and in ```buildSettings()``` methods return all widgets that will be used via panel.
 All these widgets should implement ```ControlPanelSetting```.

 In our case, we preffer using [dio Http client](https://pub.dev/packages/dio) with [alice_lightweight](https://pub.dev/packages/alice_lightweight) to handle network requests, cause they are well compatible and it's possible to add alice interseptor to dio (callback that allows allice following up requests from dio).
-But as was already mentioned, you may add any custom functionalyty you need no matter what pluggins you use.
+But as was already mentioned, you may add any custom functionality you need no matter what pluggins you use.

 ```dart
 class ExampleSettingsProvider extends ControlPanelSettingsProvider {